TouiNishikawa/scCMGAN/README.md

 # Sample data
-Download the sample of single RNA sequence data from "example" folder. (１)
+Use the sample of single RNA sequence data in "Example" folder.

 # Installation
 Install our liblary by this code.